-Coh-sy in the city: Would you pay $360 per week to live with 22 flatmates?
+Coh-sy in the city: Would you pay $360 per week to live with 21 flatmates?

 The Coh is a new three-storey Auckland complex that is about to be home to more than 20 adult flatmates.

-The Symonds St property is being toted online as a "stylish shared living for young professionals".
+The Symonds St property is being touted online as "stylish shared living for young professionals".

-It offers 22 "compact" bedrooms, alongside a high-quality shared living spaces that include a modern kitchen, movie room and rumpus room complete with table tennis.
+It offers 22 "compact" bedrooms, alongside high-quality shared living spaces that include a modern kitchen, movie room and rumpus room complete with table tennis.

-However, with the bedrooms a mere seven square metres they're smaller than the average car park.
+However, with the bedrooms a mere 7sq m they're smaller than the average car park.

 The much larger open lounge, kitchen and dining area is "fully equipped with everything you need to make mealtimes and socialising effortless", according to the website.